Inria-Asclepios/simul-atrophy/index.md

 This should install the software to your machine.

 ## Quickstart
+The readme file details how to use the software.

 The main simulator executable is `build/src/simul_atrophy`.
-Run with `-h` option to see in detail how to use it.
+Running it with `-h` option alsow shows in detail the options available.

 Otherwise, there is also a python script at 'simul-atrophy/scripts/simul_atrophy.py' which you can use.
 Once again, use `-h` option to see the details.

 ## Example:
 Coming soon here.